Battle of Saipan: 21–24 June: Central Saipan, initial attack

 Saitō's new defense line stretched from Garapan on the west coast to the southern slopes of Mount Tapatchou across to Magicienne Bay on the east coast.
 It held most of the island's high ground, which allowed the Japanese to observe American movements, and the rough terrain was filled with caves concealed by brush.

 The American forces prepared for a frontal assault on Saitō's line using all three divisions.
 The attack began on 22 June.
 The 2nd Marine Division which was on the western coast moved toward Garapan and Mount Tapatchou; the 4th Marine Division advanced along the eastern coast, which created gaps in the lines in the hilly ground between the two divisions.
 That evening, the 27th Infantry Division, less the regiment left to reduce Nafutan point, was ordered to move up into the difficult terrain between the two Marine divisions.

-The next day, the Marine divisions on the flanks made progress, but the 27th Infantry Division, which started its attack late, stalled in its assault on a valley surrounding a low lying ridge that was defended by about 4,000 Japanese soldiers.
+The next day, the Marine divisions on the flanks made progress, but the 27th Infantry Division, which started its attack late, stalled in its assault on a valley surrounding a low-lying ridge that was defended by about 4,000 Japanese soldiers.
 The battle around these features, which American soldiers nicknamed the "Death Valley" and "Purple Heart Ridge", began to bend the line of the American advance into a horseshoe, creating gaps in the Marine divisions' flanks and forcing them to halt.

 Frustrated by what he saw as lack of progress by the 27th Division, Holland Smith relieved its commander, Major General Ralph Smith, and temporarily replaced him with another Army officer, Major General Sanderford Jarman.
 The debate over the appropriateness of Holland's Smith action–a Marine general dismissing an Army general–immediately created an inter-service controversy.
 (Note: The controversy continues to be debated.
 See Crowl 1993 for a detailed discussion; see Lacey 2013 and McManus 2021 for more recent discussions.)
-Despite the replacement of the 27th Infantry Division's commander, it would take six more days for the valley to be captured.
+Despite the replacement of the 27th Infantry Division's commander, six more days were needed for the valley to be captured.